LSS-USP/web_server_benchmark/README.md

 cp ~/.ssh/id_rsa.pub /vagrant
 ```

-> The next step, it is turn on the virtual machine.
+> The next step, it is turn on the virtual machine and prepare it to execute
+the benchmark.
 Just type:

 ```
-rake vms:start arch
+rake vms:deploy arch
 ```

 ## Deploy the benchmark

 > After you did the basic setup (a machine or virtual machine), it is time to
-configure your host:
+execute the benchmark:

 ```
-ansible-playbook -i hosts benchmark.yml
+rake benchmark:run vms
 ```